Sex organ: Animals

+Vertebrates

 Mammals

-The visible portion of the mammalian genitals for males consists of the scrotum and penis; for females, it consists of the vulva (labia, clitoris, etc.) and vagina.
+The visible portion of eutherian mammalian genitals for males consists of the penis and scrotum; for females, it consists of the vulva.

-In placental mammals, females have two genital orifices, the vagina and urethra, while males have only one, the urethra.
+Male placental mammals urinate and ejaculate through one urethral opening in the penis, while females have two separate vaginal and urethral openings.
 Male and female genitals have many nerve endings, resulting in pleasurable and highly sensitive touch.
 In most human societies, particularly in conservative ones, exposure of the genitals is considered a public indecency.